-7. The CCLA has a distinct awareness and understanding of many aspects of civil liberties, having argued for and defended the rights of individuals on many occasions.
-The CCLA has been involved in the litigation of many important civil liberties issues arising both prior to and under the Charter.
-It is frequently granted intervener status before courts and tribunals across Canada to present oral and written argument on civil liberties issues

-8. The CCLA has made vital contributions to Canadian sentencing law.
-The CCLA has been granted intervener status in a number of related cases including:
+5. The CCLA possesses a distinct awareness and understanding of many aspects of civil liberties, having argued for and defended the rights of individuals many times.
+The CCLA has been involved in the litigation of many important civil liberties issues arising both before and under the Charter.
+It has often been granted intervener status before courts and tribunals across Canada to present oral and written argument on civil liberties issues.
+On several other occasions, the CCLA has also been granted party status to litigate significant civil liberties issues.
+A list of the many cases in which the CCLA has been granted intervener or party status is attached as Exhibit A to this affidavit.